AriesLR/Aetherium/README.md

 ## Acknowledgements
 - [CoreRCON](https://github.com/Challengermode/CoreRcon) - For the .NET Standard implementation of the Source RCON Protocol.

-- [Challengermode](https://github.com/Challengermode) for maintaining the CoreRCON package.
+- [Challengermode](https://github.com/Challengermode) - For maintaining the CoreRCON package.

 - [Darkbyte](https://github.com/darkbyte42) - For all the input they've given so far, their suggestions are giving me direction on what features to add.